lragland-gif/louisville-website/README.md

     1. Flexbox used to organize content areas based on mobile or desktop views.
     2. Navigation menu that expands and collapses properly for desktop/mobile sizes.
     3. Created a form with javascript that checkbox when checked allows you to enter name/email.  show/hide feature when checked.
+    4. JavaScript setup for Tab content with hoover.
 Other Requirements: